aleksandar-babic/imdb-express-boilerplate/README.md

 # Test app with curl
 curl http://localhost:3000/health-check
 ```
-> If you using this method to start app you will have to install MongoDB locally on machine before starting the app.
+> If you are using this method to start app you will have to install MongoDB locally on machine before starting the app.